 Opening jump ring with Bow pliers – note grooves on pliers to hold jump ring.

 Here’s a comparison of round nose made rings (left) and bow-opening pliers (right).
-You have more strength squeezing pliers closed then pulling open the pliers, as with standard round nose pliers.

 Other Mandrels

-or by drilling a hole, the size of the wire I am using, into the side of the mandrel.
+The cheapest jump ring mandrel is the ever useful wooden dowel (as we’ve seen above, they can also be used for oval, as well as round jump rings.)
+Mind you, there aren’t 50 million sizes (or shapes) to choose from but, there are enough to create a pretty good range (both in size and shape) of jump rings.
+I adapt my wooden dowel mandrels by either cutting a slot in the top with a cut-off wheel (aka a separating disc) or by drilling a hole, the size of the wire I am using, into the side of the mandrel.
 These adaptations are made so that the wire can be firmly attached to the mandrel.
 The simplest method is just taping the wire to the side, with masking tape.
-Below are images of the three different methods:
+Below are images of the three different methods.

 Variations in attachments.
-Taped to dowel, slotted into dowel or side set in dowel.
+Taped to a dowel, slotted into dowel or side set in a dowel.
 If using the side set, leave enough space at the top of the dowel to insert into your winder.

-One last tool, the Jiffy Jump Ring Tool ($42.30 at Otto Frei as of 7/12/12), is a manual system.
+The Jiffy Jump Ring Tool ($42.30 at Otto Frei as of 7/12/12), is a manual system.
 I have not used this tool but, from what I’ve read on a few blogs, it is fine for small jobs.

 Cutting Jump Rings